The below are the plans for what takes before, during and after my surgery.

 The Neurosurgeon

 Two days before surgery, the doctor asked for Pre-operative coagulation tests.
-Parts of it will be repeated during surgery itself.
+Parts of it will be repeated during the surgery itself.

 Complete blood count, VSG, Platelets, Blood glucose, Total bilirubin, Creatinine, Urea, GOT and GPT, Alkaline phosphatases, and Electrolyte Panel